-Recent Regulatory Background: Sunset renewal notice published 06/06/12 (77 FR 33290); Renewed 03/15/2017 (82 FR 14420) Support Date: 2/15/2022
+Recent Regulatory Background: Sunset renewal notice published 06/06/12 (77 FR 33290); Renewed 03/15/2017 (82 FR 14420)

 Lactic acid is widely used in almost every segment of the food industry, where it carries out a wide range of functions.
 The major use of lactic acid is in food and food-related applications, which in the U.S. accounts for approximately 85% of the demand.
 It is found naturally in milk, meat, and beer but is normally associated with sour milk.
-Lactic acid controls the growth of bacteria including listeria (NOSB Fall Meeting Transcript 2015 pp. 263).
-The other uses are non-food industrial applications.
-Lactic acid occurs naturally in many food products.
+Lactic acid controls the growth of bacteria including listeria (NOSB Fall Meeting

+Transcript 2015 pp. 263).
 It has been in use as an acidulant and pH regulator for many years.
-It regulates microflora in food and has been found to be very effective against certain types of microorganisms, giving it pronounced efficacy as a preservative (Vijayakumar, Aravindan and Viruthagiri 2008).
-Other uses include mixing with sodium, potassium, and distilled water to form intravenous fluids commonly used after blood loss.
-It is sometimes used in the pharmaceutical industry to adjust acidity.
 Lactic acid appears on the National List, 7 CFR Part 205.605(a), as a non-synthetic material with no restrictions on use.

-Common uses include, but are not limited to:
+Common uses include, but not limited to:

 - 1. In sugar confectionery, it is used in a continuous production line for high boiled sweets to make perfectly clear sweets with minimum sugar inversion and with no air trapped. - 2.
 In bakery products it is used for direct acidification of bread. - 3.
 It increases butter stability and volume. - 4.
 It produces a mild and pleasant taste in acid pickles, relishes and salad dressings. - 5.
-Lactic acid suppresses Coliform and NOSB Mesentericur groups of bacteria. - 6.
+Lactic acid suppresses Coliform and Mesentericur groups of bacteria. - 6.
 Lactic acid can be used as a meat carcass "wash" or in meat products to reduce microbial contamination. - 7.
 It is used in jams, jellies, and frozen fruit desserts. - 8.
 In dairy products such as cottage cheese, the addition of lactic acid is preferred by some manufacturers to fermentation. - 9.
 Used in imitation dairy products such as non-dairy cheese and non-dairy yogurt powder. - 10.
 Lactic acid is widely used in preserving fruits, for example helping to maintain firmness of apple slices during processing.
 It also inhibits discoloration of fruits and some vegetables. - 11.
 Buffered lactic acid improves the taste and flavor of many beverages, such as soft drinks, mineral water and carbonated fruit juices. - 12.
 In breweries, lactic acid is used for pre-adjustments during the mashing process and during cooking. - 13.
 Acidification of lager beer with lactic acid improves the microbial stability as well as flavor. - 14.
 It is used in processing of meal in sauces for canned fish, to improve the taste and flavors and to mask amine flavor from fish meal. - 15.
 Lactic acid is used for flavor development and the control of microorganisms in soy cheese.

 First isolated in 1780 from sour milk, lactic acid can be produced both naturally and synthetically.
 It can be produced in either a solid, water-soluble state, or a colorless liquid state.
 Lactic acid is produced on an industrial scale through carbohydrate fermentation performed by lactic acid bacteria converting simple carbohydrates such as glucose, sucrose, or galactose to lactic acid.
-A secondary manufacturing process involves chemical synthesis of adding hydrogen cyanide to acetaldehyde, an organic chemical compound found in coffee, bread, ripe fruit, coal, or crude oil.
-This process only exists today in Japan.
-There is also a group of microbes known broadly as Lactic Acid Bacteria which produce lactic acid as a result of carbohydrate fermentation.